NxPKG/khulnasoft-docs/content/firewall/known-issues-and-faq/index.md

 **Example 2**

-Block Amazon Web Services (AWS) and Google Cloud Platform (GCP) because of large volumes of undesired traffic, but allow Googlebot and other known bots that Cloudflare validates.
+Block Amazon Web Services (AWS) and Google Cloud Platform (GCP) because of large volumes of undesired traffic, but allow Googlebot and other known bots that Khulnasoft validates.

 {{<table-wrap>}}